spyder-ide/spyder-docs/CONTRIBUTING.md

 To build the docs locally with Sphinx, you can easily do so with our makefile from the Terminal/command line, or via running the appropriate Sphinx command.

-To build just the docs for the current version, run the following on a system with ``make`` (macOS/Linux):
+To build just the docs for the current version, run the following on a system terminal with ``make`` (macOS/Linux):

 ```bash
 make docs